diagrams/diagrams-doc/manual/diagrams-manual.rst

       radii.

-* `polyOrient` specifies the `PolyOrientation`: the polygon can be oriented with an edge parallel to the x-axis. with an edge parallel to the y-axis, or with an edge perpendicular to any given vector.
+* `polyOrient` specifies the `PolyOrientation`: the polygon can be oriented with an edge parallel to the `x`:math:\-axis. with an edge parallel to the `y`:math:\-axis, or with an edge perpendicular to any given vector.
-  You may also specify that no special orientation should be applied, in which case the first vertex of the polygon will be located along the positive x-axis.
+  You may also specify that no special orientation should be applied, in which case the first vertex of the polygon will be located along the positive `x`:math:\-axis.

 * Additionally, a center other than the origin can be specified using `polyCenter`.